mprady05/cs180/README.md

 -   On IOException, print the message "Error writing to Comments Database File: " along with the error message

-### public static String addComment(String authorUsername, String content, int upvotes, int downvotes) throws SMPException
+### public synchronized static String addComment(String authorUsername, String content, int upvotes, int downvotes) throws SMPException

 -   If the username of the author does not exist in the user database, print out the error message "Cannot add comment.
 Author username not found: " along with the error message and return null